 The stress-level benefit alone might be enough to improve symptoms of ED, but yoga has also been

-Multiple studies have focused on the effectiveness of ayurvedic medicinal herbs, especially within the last decade.
-But not much is known about the proper dosages of these herbs and their possible interactions with other herbal and synthetic drugs.
+Not much is known about the proper dosages of Ayurvedic herbs and their possible interactions with other herbal and synthetic drugs.
 Self-treating your ED with a combination of these herbs might be appealing, but without consulting your doctor first, the results are unpredictable.

-Using yoga as a way to improve your mental strength and get rid of stress can supplement these effective herbs to treat ED in a comprehensive way.
+Using yoga as a way to improve your mental strength and get rid of stress can supplement medical treatment to treat ED in a comprehensive way.

-However, these methods of ED treatment aren’t as well-researched as many others in Western medicine.
-It’s still important to communicate with your doctor about your chosen method of ED treatment so that your sexual health can continue to improve.
+Ayurvedic methods for ED treatment aren’t as well-researched as many others in Western medicine.
+They also have some risks.
+It’s important to communicate with your doctor about your chosen method of ED treatment so your sexual, mental, and physical health can continue to improve.